englercj/harvest-engine/docs/plugin_json_spec.md

 All keys are optional unless otherwise specified.

 All paths can contain globs and are relative to the json file, or the install directory if the plugin is installed from a remote source.
-That is, if you use "source_github", "source_bitbucket", or "source_archive" to install the plugin then paths are relative to the extracted files location.
+That is, if you use "source_github", "source_bitbucket", "source_nuget", or "source_archive" to install the plugin then paths are relative to the extracted files location.

 ## Plugin Keys